lucasluize-tech/canastra/README.md

 ## Features

-- Team-based gameplay: Play with a friend against two AI opponents.
+- Multiplayer: The game supports a even probably infinite number of players and decks, you can edit at `main.py` file.
-- Automatic scoring: The game automatically calculates scores based on the cards in each team's sets.
+- Calculate scoring: The game automatically calculates scores based on the cards in each team's sets.
-- Color-coded output: The game's output is color-coded to make it easier to understand what's happening.
+- Color-coded output: The game's output is color-coded to make it easier to understand what's happening **on the backend**
+- deck generation: The game automatically generates a deck of cards, distributes hands, and separates the new hands for each team.
+- set validation: The game automatically detects sets in the table and in the player's hand.
+- 'chin' validation: The game automatically detects when a player 'chins' and ends the game.

 ## Contributing